NayThuta/my-portfolio/docs/projects/wormbrews.md

 ---

 ## **Customer Interviews**
-- **Methodology**: I conducted in-person interviews to assess the kit’s feasibility and desirability, asking, "What did they think of using a multi-tiered vermicomposting kit to reduce food waste and produce fertilizer?"
+- **Methodology**: I conducted in-person interviews to assess the kit's feasibility and desirability, asking, "What did they think of using a multi-tiered vermicomposting kit to reduce food waste and produce fertilizer?"
 - **Key Findings**:
     1. 22.2% prioritized space efficiency and odor control, with positive notes on indoor usability.
     2. Some saw it as a "portable idea" for domestic use but not industrial scale, with confusion over functionality.